 After reserving my seat beforehand, I managed to get myself a good seat near the cherry blossom tree.
 Walk into a glamorous dining room filled with luxury interiors, lights and decor.
 Already, knowing what I wanted to order from their menu and a staff member suggesting what dishes are 'Halal' and the popular dishes.
 I went ahead and ordered their Red Pepper Lamb Chops, which came along with a side choice of rice.

 After playing around with my camera and taking a few shots around the restaurant.
 The Lamb Chops well done, arrived along with my cranberry juice drink.
 Boy!
 It tasted so good!
 Chewy and flavouring from each piece was divine.
 The presentations of these food were exceptional, as Tattu are known for their presentation and exactly how I like it.

 The glass framed iconography pictured below was one of the main features of the restaurant, which stood out the most.

 Cranberry juice looked refreshing, but the prices here for dishes or anything were beyond the roof.
 It's one of those luxurious dining spots, where you could easily spend up to £100 till you are full.
 I loved the presentation and the flower glass they had on each table, making it a picturesque and perfect prop to go along with my lamb chop plate.
 I managed to get a nice pretty flat lay from my camera.

 It was truly heavenly, created with candy floss on top and filled with chocolate and cherries.
 This came out to my table with floating smoke and a scoop of cherry ice cream on the side.
 I didn't know where to start with this dessert, as I tried to catch the best shots whilst the smoke stayed

-Overall, at this high-end modern Chinese restaurant, I didn’t have many other dishes as the price was so overpriced and expensive here.
+Overall, at this high-end modern Chinese restaurant, I didn't have many other dishes as the price was so overpriced and expensive here.
 Therefore, one main dessert was enough for me as the cost came up to £44.
-This included service charge, however, the food was absolutely divine and well presented on my table.
+This included a service charge, however, the food was absolutely divine and well-presented on my table.